You can find Part I of the series here

 I’ve spent rather a lot of time on the moth form because it is, as our first and prime introduction of the idea of dæmons at all, vitally important for understanding the game Pullman is playing.

 And you may notice that I talked much about what the form does for the story and had nothing to say about what the form means in-universe about Lyra, her nature of her state of mind.
-What forms a dæmon takes has little of real interest to communicate about a character from an 'inner life' angle.
+As I've what forms a dæmon takes has little of real interest to communicate about a character from an 'inner life' angle.

 What does it mean, after all, about Ma Costa that her dæmon is a hawk?
 Or about Lee Scoresby that his dæmon is a hare?
 Nothing very obvious.